Noah and Rachael

-Later in life while in graduate school, I confronted severe anxiety and overwhelm.
-There I had first hand experience and appreciation for the tools available to me through Chinese medicine, herbs, and acupuncture.
-These experiences helped shape my path as a practitioner and led me to specialize in mental help, particularly supporting people struggling with anxiety and depression.
+Later in life while in graduate school, Noah confronted severe anxiety and overwhelm.
+There he had first hand experience and appreciation for the tools available to me through Chinese medicine, herbs, and acupuncture.
+These experiences helped shape his path as a practitioner and led him to specialize in mental help, particularly supporting people struggling with anxiety and depression.

-In addition to my experiences with anxiety and depression, I’ve discovered that Chinese medicine offers incredibly useful paradigms for personal cultivation and development.
+In addition to Noah’s experiences with anxiety and depression, he discovered that Chinese medicine offers incredibly useful paradigms for personal cultivation and development.
 Acupuncture can be a uniquely potent tool to facilitate personal growth, offering access to inner wisdom while navigating life transitions.

-Over the course of the past decade, I’ve continued to hone my skills and knowledge.
-Connecting intimately with people and supporting shifts towards a fuller range of experience and personal freedom is my life’s calling and am honored to be a resource for my community.
+Over the course of the past decade, Noah continued to hone his skills and knowledge.
+Connecting intimately with people and supporting shifts towards a fuller range of experience and personal freedom is his life’s calling and he’s honored to be a resource for the community.

-When I’m not practicing medicine, I love to run, hike, garden, cook, make music, dance, and spend time with my wife Rachael, my children Hazel and Zephyr, and my dog, Maple.
+When not practicing medicine, Noah love to run, hike, garden, cook, make music, dance, and spend time with his wife Rachael, children Hazel and Zephyr, and dog, Maple.

-Rachael Brody is a somatic psychotherapist with a MA in Somatic Counseling Psychology form Naropa University in Boulder, CO.
+Rachael is a Somatic Psychotherapist with a MA in Somatic Counseling Psychology form Naropa University in Boulder, CO.
 She is a registered dance/movement therapist through the American Dance Therapy Association with extensive trainings in body-centered psychotherapy, creative arts therapies, trauma and trauma recovery, neuroscience, meditation and mindfulness, authentic movement, group facilitation, basic PACT psychobiological approach to couples counseling, and rites of passage and ritual exploration through the 5 Rhythms and Somasource® map.